khmarbaise/octopress/source/_posts/2016/02/2016-02-09-apache-maven-compiler-plugin-version-3-dot-5-1-released.md

 The Compiler Plugin is used to compile the sources of your project.

-Attention: Starting with this version, the maven-compiler-plugin requires Maven 3 and won't work with Maven 2 anymore.
+Attention: Starting with version 3.5, the maven-compiler-plugin requires Maven 3 and won't work with Maven 2 anymore.